fenixkz/rl_journey/Lesson-4/theory.md

 J(\theta) = \sum_{\tau} p(\tau; \theta) R(\tau)
 $$

-There can be incountable amount of all possible trajectories that the agent can end up with, but we are only interested in trajectories that result in the most expected return.
+The thing is that there can be incountable amount of all possible trajectories that the agent can end up with, but we are only interested in trajectories that result in the most expected return.
-Thus, the main idea of Policy-based learning is to adjust $\theta$ (parameters) of our policy such that trajectories with high $R(\tau)$ are more probable.
+Thus, the main idea of policy-based learning is to adjust $\theta$ (parameters) of our policy such that trajectories with high $R(\tau)$ are more probable.

 To maximize $J(\theta)$, we perform gradient ascent on the policy parameters $\theta$: